scpowers/RRT_star/README.md

 a maximum heading difference between nodes with a non-zero minimum distance between nodes.
 This allows the nodes to be sampled in (x, y) space, which is substantially cheaper computationally.
 While this speed increase is substantial, the non-zero minimum distance between nodes can create dead zones, which can thereby sometimes prevent the algorithm from finding a solution to the goal.

+### Acknowledgements
+* The RRT algorithm is from this paper: http://msl.cs.illinois.edu/~lavalle/papers/Lav98c.pdf
+* The RRT* algorithm is from this paper: https://arxiv.org/abs/1105.1186
-The high-level inheritance structure between RRTBase, RRT, and RRTStar is inspired by the following implementation: https://github.com/danny45s/motion-planning
+* The high-level inheritance structure between RRTBase, RRT, and RRTStar is inspired by the following implementation: https://github.com/danny45s/motion-planning

 ### Dependencies